mfem/web/src/annotated/ex6.md

 ---
 ### <i class="fa fa-check-square-o"></i>&nbsp; Adaptive Mesh Refinement (AMR)

-Adaptive mesh refinement (AMR) method has been widely used in scientific computing to get better accuracy with minimal degrees of freedom.
+Adaptive mesh refinement (AMR) has been widely used in scientific computing to get better accuracy with minimal degrees of freedom.
 Instead of uniformly refining the mesh, AMR only refines the mesh in regions where the solution requires higher resolution.

 The main ideas behind AMR are: